 Classes are conducted at our centres during Weekends and Weekdays both.

 All classes are dynamic and stimulate the students to communicate in the language they are learning.

 All our lectures are conducted by Native or Bilingual professionals with experience overseas.

 This course is Beginner level course in Hindi language and culture.
-In this course, students will get introduced to the Hindi language using Latin transilerated alphabets alongwith introduction to Devnagari script.
+In this course, students get introduced to the Hindi language using Latin transilerated alphabets alongwith introduction to Devnagari script.
 This course is designed keeping in mind the foreigners, expats and non-Hindi speakers to teach Hindi with ease.
 We cover most common situations for conversation in Hindi and stuctured lessons make learners enable to easily start speaking Hindi.
-This course is first of its where Hindi is taught as foreign language and in line with European CEFR standards.
+This course is first of its where Hindi is taught as foreign language.

 HINDI BASIC LEVEL A2:

 This course is focussed to develop Basic level conversational skills and writing skills in Hindi language.
 Here we make students use Devnagari script and take through Hindi Grammar in details.
 At the end of course, students would be able to start conversation by using expressions, basic grammar and common words in day to day life.
 They would also be able to use Devanagari script and start writing sentences using the script.
 This level of course is taught in English using latin trasiliteration and Devanagari script.